-Explain three others internal and three other external factors that MF plc should also consider improving claims cost forecasts.
+Explain three other internal and three other external factors that MF plc should also consider when reviewing claims cost forecasts to improve its accuracy.

 Understanding claims data and accurately forecasting claims performance is essential to the correct pricing of an insurance product and the cover incorporated.
 This will also, therefore, affect the ultimate profitability of any insurer.
 In this case, MF plc (MF) is a multinational insurer and the claims forecasting is even more complex due to cross-border issues.